 An order to show cause may also be used in cases of contempt or probation violations, or to set a date for a trial.
 An order to show cause is typically used in circumstances where time is a factor.
 If you are involved in a lawsuit, you are required to give the other party an opportunity to respond.

 Whether you are the defendant or the plaintiff, you will need to provide the person or people whom you are suing (or are suing you) a notice in writing of your order to show cause and what you will be requesting.

 The Document People Can Prepare Your Order to Show Cause

 If time is of the essence and you need to file an order to show cause, we can prepare all the necessary documents and get them quickly filed with the court, from the initial paperwork to the final orders.

-Contact us for pricing, additional information, and to get started.
+Contact us with the form on this page for pricing, additional information, and to get started.